-Many knitters, me included, tend to cast off knitting stitches way too tightly and when that happens you lose the stretchiness in your knitting.
+Many knitters, me included, tend to cast off knitting stitches too tightly.
+When that happens you lose the stretchiness in your knitting.

-Also, if you aren't sure how to bind off please refer to my cast off knitting page for the instructions.
+Also, if you aren't sure how to bind off in knitting please refer to my cast off knitting page for the instructions.

 I know it sounds a little off the wall but give it a try.
-After you cast off about half the stitches stop and have a look at what it looks like.
+After you cast off about half the stitches stop and take a look at those stitches.

 That extra loose tension gives the stitches more room and your bind off won't be so tight.